 Proposed Change:

 2.3.2.7.
 Adjustable Spillway Weir (ASW).
+The Little Goose ASW provides a surface passage route via spillbay 1.
+The ASW is operated from the control room and can be adjusted between low and high crest to pass more or less water, respectively.

 2.3.2.7.a.
-High Crest (ASW-Hi): Spring spill for fish passage will start with the ASW in high crest elevation 622 msl (approximate flow 7 kcfs) and spill distributed in patterns for “Spring Spill” (Table LGS-7) or “ASW-Hi 30% Spill” (Table LGS-8).
+High Crest (ASW-Hi): Spring spill for fish passage will start with the ASW in high crest elevation 622 feet msl (approximate flow 7 kcfs) and spill distributed in patterns for “Spring Spill” (Table LGS-7) or “ASW-Hi 30% Spill” (Table LGS-8).
 High crest will be maintained the entire spill season unless conditions described below are met.

 2.3.2.7.b.
-Low Crest (ASW-Lo): If flow increases above 85 kcfs (i.e., during the spring freshet) and the criteria in b.1 below are met, the ASW will be changed to low crest elevation 618 msl (approximate flow 11 kcfs) and spill distributed in patterns for “Spring Spill” (Table LGS-7).
+Low Crest (ASW-Lo): If the day average total project outflow increases above 85 kcfs and the NWRFC inflow forecast is above 85 kcfs for at least the next 3 days (i.e., during the spring freshet), the ASW will be changed to low crest elevation 618 feet msl (approximate flow 11 kcfs) and spill distributed in patterns for “Spring Spill” (Table LGS-7).

 b.1.
-The crest change from high to low will occur when the current STP inflow forecast is above 85 kcfs for at least 3 consecutive days, or if observed conditions indicate flow will exceed 85 kcfs before the next STP is issued, as determined by NWW Water Management.

-b.2.
 The ASW will be changed back to high crest when observed day average project outflow drops below 85 kcfs and forecasted inflow is below 85 kcfs for at least 3 consecutive days.

 2.3.2.7.c.
-No ASW (Bay 1 Closed): On or after August 1, when observed day average project outflow drops below 35 kcfs and is forecasted to stay below 35 kcfs for at least 3 days, the ASW will be closed for the remainder of the spill season and spill distributed in “Uniform” patterns with No ASW (Table LGS-10).
+No ASW (Bay 1 Closed): On or after August 1, when observed day average project outflow drops below 35 kcfs and is forecasted to stay below 35 kcfs for at least 3 days, the ASW will be closed and spill distributed in “Uniform” patterns with No ASW (Table LGS-10).
 The ASW will be closed after RCC issues the teletype and coordinated through CENWW-OD-T. The ASW will be closed no earlier than August 1 to avoid impacts to subyearling migration even if the low flow criteria are achieved prior to August 1, unless an adult passage delay is observed or if necessary due to unit operational constraints at low flow.
 Closing the ASW before August 1 will be coordinated through FPOM by CENWW-OD-T.

+c.1.
+The ASW will be re-opened in high crest if day average project outflow increases above 35 kcfs and is forecasted to stay above 35 kcfs for at least the next 3 days.